paulkarpenko/us-code-ui/uscode/title-05-government-organization-and-employees/chapter-084-federal-employees-retirement-system.md

 Subsec. (d).
 Pub.
 L. 104–208 substituted “Each employee, Member, former employee, or former Member who elects to invest in the Common Stock Index Investment Fund, the Fixed Income Investment Fund, the International Stock Index Investment Fund, or the Small Capitalization Stock Index Investment Fund, defined in paragraphs (1), (3), (5), and (10),” for “Each employee, Member, former employee, or former Member who elects to invest in the Common Stock Index Investment Fund or the Fixed Income Investment Fund described in paragraphs (1) and (3),”.

 #### Effective Date of 2014 Amendment
 Amendment by Pub.
 L. 113–255 effective on the date that the Executive Director issues guidance under section 2(d) Pub.
-L. 113–255, set out as a Guidance note under [section 8438 of this title](./chapter-084-federal-employees-retirement-system.md#section-8438), and applicable to individuals enrolled in the Thrift Savings Plan on or after such date, see section 2(e) of Pub.
+L. 113–255, set out as a Guidance note under [section 8438 of this title](./chapter-084-federal-employees-retirement-system.md#section-8438) [guidance published Aug.
+28, 2015, effective Sept.
+5, 2015], and applicable to individuals enrolled in the Thrift Savings Plan on or after such date, see section 2(e) of Pub.
 L. 113–255, set out as a note under [section 8438 of this title](./chapter-084-federal-employees-retirement-system.md#section-8438).

 #### Effective Date of 2000 Amendment
 Amendment by Pub.
 L. 106–361 effective at the earliest practicable date after Sept.
 30, 2000, as determined by the Executive Director in regulations, see section 2(c)(1) of Pub.
 L. 106–361, set out as a note under [section 8432 of this title](./chapter-084-federal-employees-retirement-system.md#section-8432).